 Using mint as groundcover really does seem to be a win/win, provided that’s pretty much all you want in the space.
 Mint spreads quickly and stealthily by underground stems.
 It can live in a variety of climates and is easy to grow.

 If you are interested in planting groundcover to stabilize the soil, mint might just fit the bill.
-Because mint forms runners, it is an excellent plant for use in area that needs soil stabilization.
+This mint forms runners, making it an excellent plant for use in areas that need soil stabilization.
 The densely matted runners will help prevent erosion and sediment runoff.
 Again, Corsican would be the most ideal mint for soil retention too.

-Corsican mint is a mat-forming mint that thrives in sun to partial shade when provided with ample water.
-And, another bonus, Corsican mint is tolerant of being trod on by the kids and dogs.
-The only affect when gently crushed is it releases a pleasant minty or sage-like aroma.
+Corsican mint is a mat-forming mint that thrives in full sun to partial shade when provided with ample water.
+Another bonus, Corsican mint is tolerant of being trod on by the kids and dogs.
+The only affect when gently crushed is that it releases a pleasant minty or sage-like aroma.